-In the mid-sixties, Daniels journey started by making frames for a short time.
-Not happy with his earnings, soon after, Daniels learned to paint followed by his brother Willie, by painting in his scenes when he stepped away for a break or wasn’t looking.
-Johnny also enjoyed watching his friend Livingston Roberts paint.
-Not fond of his younger brother's habits, one day, Willie decided to take Johnny to the fields to pick oranges.
-He made enough to buy his own art supplies and never stopped painting!
-Johnny earned his place in art history and was inducted as a member of the Original Highwaymen into the Florida Artist Hall of Fame in 2004.
+In the mid-sixties, Johnny Daniels started his journey by making frames for the group of painters; but was not happy with his earnings.
+He soon began to paint by watching his older brother Willie Daniels.
+Whenever Willie took breaks, stepped away from his scenes, or wasn't looking, Johnny took the opportunity to practice his skills inside Willie's work.
+Johnny also enjoyed watching one of his friends Livingston Roberts create his masterpieces.
+Willie was not fond of his younger brother's habits, one day, Willie decided to take Johnny to the fields to pick oranges.
+He made enough money to buy his own art supplies and never stopped painting!
+Johnny earned his place in the world of art history.
+In 2009, Florida Original Highwaymen Johnny Daniels was inducted into the Florida Artist Hall of Fame.

-The pioneer’s life was a historic teaching journey.
-Although no heirs painted, like the icons of his time, AE Backus, Harold Newton, and Alfred Hair, Johnny handed down his heritage to friends, family, blood, and non-blood.
-He invested countless years, into their careers.
+Johnny Daniels was a pioneer and his life, a historic teaching journey.
+Although no heirs painted, like the icons of his time, A.E.
+Backus, Harold Newton, and Alfred Hair, Johnny handed down his heritage to friends, family, blood, and non-blood.
+He invested countless years in their careers; five Florida Historic Highwaymen Artists, are members of the second generation, a significant extension of the Florida Original Highwaymen movement.
 The value he saw in their lives, valued his own, now transcends time.

-A sense of pride and respect, Daniels has earned!
-A HISTORY MAKER!
+A History Maker!
+A sense of pride and respect, Johnny Daniels has earned.
 The self-taught entrepreneur was gifted with impeccable talent, his work sold for thousands and now ten's of thousands.
-His God-given talent is reflected in his personal love for God’s nature in a lifetime of wildlife paintings!
-Never did he realize he’d bridge such a significant historical connection!
-The Originals and the 2nd Generation.
+His God-given talent is reflected in his personal love for God’s nature in a lifetime of wildlife paintings.
+Never did he realize he’d bridge such a significant historic connection, the Originals, and the 2nd Generation.
 Preservation of America’s history through art education for future generations are essentials Johnny understood.
 He is honored and remembered for his great achievements and contributions.

-History of the Highwaymen is a part of our collective American past-time.
+History of the Highwaymen is a part of America's past-time.
 Their rightful place in the world of art was reaffirmed when the United States of America, First Historic African American, Commander-in-Chief, 44th President Barack Obama held the highest office of the land and First Lady Michelle Obama added two of AJ Brown’s paintings to their private White House collection.
-Johnny Daniels was included in their collection.
+Johnny Daniels was included in the president's private collection.

 Location: Fort Pierce, Florida, Pine Grove Cemetery, 1000 block Avenue L, section 2-N